 A person can experience a few seconds of dizziness, vertigo, or imbalance at some point, but when these symptoms are frequent or go on for days, it could be a sign of a peripheral or central vestibular disorder.

 Remember that the vestibular system is responsible for stabilizing the eyes during head movement and for stabilizing the body during head movement.
-A physician will want to do a thorough evaluation of the patient’s inner ear which may require several different types of tests, such as the vestibular function tests that my friend Jen is getting ready to have performed.
+A physician will want to do a thorough evaluation of the patient’s inner ear which may require several different types of tests, such as the vestibular function tests that Jen was getting ready to have performed.

 Once certain diagnoses are ruled out and a definitive diagnosis is made, the physician can provide appropriate treatment.